Lillian Moller Gilbreth: Early life and education

 Lillie Evelyn Moller was born in Oakland, California, on May 24, 1878, to Annie and William Moller, a builder's supply merchant.
 She was their second child and the eldest of the family's nine surviving children.
 Their first child, Anna Adelaide, had died at age four months.
 Her maternal grandfather Frederick Delger was a German immigrant who became the richest man in Oakland.

 Educated at home until the age of nine, Moller began formal schooling in the first grade at a public elementary school and was rapidly promoted through the grade levels.
 She was elected vice president of her senior class at Oakland High School and graduated with exemplary grades in May 1896.

-Although Moller wanted to go to college, her father was opposed to such education for his daughters, but persuaded her father to let her try college for a year and was admitted to the University of California.
+Although Moller wanted to go to college, her father was opposed to such education for his daughters, but she persuaded her father to let her try college for a year and was admitted to the University of California.

 After her first-year grades were near the top of her class, her father agreed to allow her to continue her studies.
 She commuted from home on the streetcar, and in the evenings helped her mother with the household and her siblings with their homework.
 She majored in English, also studying philosophy and psychology, and had enough education courses to earn a teaching certificate.
 She also won a prize for poetry and acted in student plays.
 In the spring of her senior year the new university president, Benjamin Ide Wheeler, asked her to be one of the student speakers at the commencement ceremonies.
 On May 16, 1900, she graduated from the university and became the first woman to speak at a University of California commencement.
 The title of her speech was "Life: A Means or an End".